Oral health for adults

 Visiting a dentist

-Women are entitled to free NHS dental treatment during pregnancy and any treatment started before their child's first birthday.
+Pregnant women are eligible for free NHS dental treatment.
+This includes treatment started before their child's first birthday.